tthorntone/AdNauseam-Wiki/Launch-and-filter-lists-load-performance.md

 There are nice virtuous side effects with using compiled filter lists.
 One of them is the very accurate counting of distinct filters, and the ability to _completely_ detect duplicates.
 Prior to 0.8.9.0, µBlock tried best to detect duplicate, but it wasn't perfect, as it was using the raw representation of a filter to decide whether the filter was already processed.

-So this meant that the following duplicated filters would not have been seen as duplicate by µBlock, even though they essentially accomplish the same thing:
+So this meant that the following duplicated filters would not have been seen as duplicates by µBlock, even though they essentially accomplish the same thing:

     /advertisers.$image,script
     /advertisers.$script,image